mojimuse/fingerweave/content/pages/index.md

     type: section_content
     title: about fingerweave.com
     content: >
       Thank you for finding our home here.
-I am a Indiginous fingerweaver and this is a blog about fingerweaving.
+I am fingerweaver and this is a blog about fingerweaving.

       Peering into the origins of fingerweaving in culture today.

-      Looking forward to sharing knowledge, passing wisdom (links) and hopefully learning together.
+      Looking forward to sharing knowledge, wisdom and hopefully learning together.

       @fingerweaver